 Agilent Technologies Inc. (A:US), the maker of scientific-testing equipment, agreed to buy Dako, a Danish maker of cancer-diagnostics tools, for $2.2 billion in cash to expand its life-science business.

 Agilent is acquiring Dako from the Swedish private-equity firm EQT Partners AB, the companies said in a statement today.
 The purchase is the largest in Agilent’s history.

 Dako’s products complement Agilent’s existing diagnostics offerings.
-Santa Clara, California-based Agilent, which makes measurement and testing gear used by scientists, researchers and engineers, is expanding its medical business after reporting slowing sales growth for four straight quarters (A).
+Santa Clara, California-based Agilent, which makes measurement and testing gear used by scientists, researchers and engineers, is expanding its medical business after reporting slowing sales growth for four straight quarters (A:US).

 “This deal appears to make sense as Dako is considered an attractive asset in tissue diagnostics, a market with robust underlying fundamentals,” said Doug Schenkel, an analyst at Cowen & Co. in Boston, in a research report today.
 Agilent has about $3.9 billion in cash outside the U.S. and may use the funds for additional deals in life sciences and diagnostics in other countries to avoid U.S. taxes, he said.